Plain English Summary

 Who can participate?

-Participants recruited from primary care referrals to orthopaedics, rheumatology and two musculoskeletal services in Staffordshire.
-Patients aged 40 years and over and who have experienced pain from hip OA for at least 6 weeks.
+Participants recruited either from primary care referrals to orthopaedics, rheumatology and two musculoskeletal services in Staffordshire or those identified by a search of local GP records and invited by letter sent from their GPPatients aged 40 years and over and who have experienced pain from hip OA for at least 6 weeks.

 What does the study involve?